openclimatedata/australia-quarterly-emissions/README.md

 # Australian Quarterly emissions updates

 Data from the report
-"Quarterly Update of Australia’s National Greenhouse Gas Inventory: September 2021"
+“Quarterly Update of Australia’s National Greenhouse Gas Inventory: September 2021”

 CSV versions of the emissions data available from the [Department of Industry, Science, Energy and Resources](https://www.industry.gov.au/data-and-publications/national-greenhouse-gas-inventory-quarterly-update-september-2021)